 So, all in all, abbacus algebra unfolded impressively during its first brief century, if we compare Jacopo's beginning with Dardi, Antonio and the anonymous Florentine.
 But we cannot discern cumulative progress, apart from the evidence we have that ideas shining through in Biagio's Praticha had matured and influenced both Antonio and our present anonyme.
-Algebra, as a sophisticated outgrowth on the practically oriented teaching of the abbacus school, had insufficient social density to constitute a discipline - and also to wipe out the fake rules, which were far more likely to impress the mathematically but to the two equations.
-Once more we see that the terminology was in a state of flux.
+Algebra, as a sophisticated outgrowth on the practically oriented teaching of the abbacus school, had insufficient social density to constitute a discipline - and also to wipe out the fake rules, which were far more likely to impress the mathematically incompetent judges in competitions for positions than the mathematically sound polynomial transformations of the Tratato.